 Information on when you need planning permission, lawful development certificates, pre-application advice and our duty planner service.

 Information on online planning applications, the documents you will need, our validation checklist and fees.

 You may wish to employ an architect to draw up plans and submit your applications.
 This is a good idea if you are not confident that you can draw up a set of suitable plans yourself.

 The Architects Registration Board (ARB) has a register listing the name of every architect in the UK, which you may find useful.

 Comment on a planning application

-Comment online – Find the application you want to comment on using the applications search (using the red button above), then login or register to make a comment.
-Please bear in mind that we can only take account of valid planning reasons (e.g. impact on neighbours or visual amenity) when we make planning decisions.
+Comment online – find the application you want to comment on using the applications search (using the red button at the top of this page), then login or register to make a comment.
+Please bear in mind that we can only take account of valid planning reasons (such as impact on neighbours or visual amenity) when we make planning decisions.

 Notification of neighbouring properties – we have to advertise all planning applications either with a site notice (fixed to a lamp post) or letters to neighbours.
 We also advertise in a local newspaper in some cases, such as major developments and developments in conservation areas.
 In all cases people are given 21 days to send in their views.